2024-2025 Academic Catalog » Academic Services

 TTY: (973) 977-1955

+The Conklin Academic Success Center, an academic resource for students, offers a variety of services to help students achieve academic success.
+Trained tutors and academic specialists empower students to become life-long, independent learners.
+Located on the second floor of Mahoney Library, the Center offers one-on-one and small group tutoring in a wide range of subject areas and supplemental instruction study sessions for targeted courses.
+Drop-in tutoring is also available on a limited basis for math and writing.
 The staff conducts free workshops every semester on such study skills as test-taking and time-management strategies.
 The state-of-the-art computer lab offers self-paced software programs for practicing basic skills, and for preparing for GRE and MCAT exams.
 There is also a Study Behavior Inventory available for students who want to assess their study habits.
+Get more information on the Center here.

+The Educational Opportunity Fund (EOF) supports talented and motivated low-income New Jersey residents.
+EOF provides supplemental financial assistance for full-time enrolled undergraduate students who demonstrate exceptional financial need.
+To qualify, recipients must be admitted into the program at the University and complete both the EOF questionnaire and Free Application for Federal Student Aid (FAFSA).
+Applicants to the program are evaluated for admission on the basis of financial eligibility, demonstrated commitment to education, and motivation.
+An interview with the Director of the EOF Program is required.
 During the summer prior to the first year, all new EOF students attend a five-week residential Summer Academic Enrichment Program that provides an introduction to college life.
 Students develop academic skills, take courses for college credit, and participate in cultural, social, and recreational activities.
 During the fall and spring semesters, a program of support services in tutoring and personal counseling is offered.
+For more information, contact the Admission Office or Cliff Woodward, director of the Educational Opportunity Fund Program (973) 290-4345.

 The Honors Program is designed for a highly select group of students whose high school record, rank in class and SAT scores indicate superior scholastic aptitude or who in their college work demonstrate unusual proficiency and scholarly interests through a superior grade point average.
 Open to matriculated traditional undergraduate students, the Program provides a broad-base of knowledge in the liberal arts, while also challenging and enhancing students' special interests and abilities.